bentoml/BentoVLLM/README.md

         print(response)
 ```

-## Deploy to production
+## Deploy to BentoCloud

 After the Service is ready, you can deploy the application to BentoCloud for better management and scalability.
-A YAML configuration file (`bentofile.yaml`) is used to define the build options and package your application into a Bento.
-See [Bento build options](https://docs.bentoml.com/en/latest/concepts/bento.html#bento-build-options) to learn more.
+[Sign up](https://www.bentoml.com/) if you haven't got a BentoCloud account.

-Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/1.2/bentocloud/how-tos/manage-access-token.html), set your Hugging Face access token in ``bentofile.yaml``, then run the following command in your project directory to deploy the application to BentoCloud.
+Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/latest/bentocloud/how-tos/manage-access-token.html), set your Hugging Face access token in ``bentofile.yaml``, then run the following command to deploy it.

 ```bash
 bentoml deploy .